 - 11.16 Severability.
 Should any term, clause or provision of this charter be deemed invalid or unenforceable by a court of competent jurisdiction, all remaining terms, clauses or provisions shall remain valid and enforceable and in full force and effect, and the invalid or unenforceable provision shall be stricken or replaced with a provision as near as possible to the original intent. - 11.17 Changes or Modifications.
 This Charter constitutes the entire agreement among the parties and any changes or modifications of this Charter shall be made and agreed to in writing, authorized and executed by both parties.
 Notifications required by this Charter shall not be considered changes or modifications of this Charter.
 Mutually agreed-to changes that are not mid-contract term changes shall be based on a goal to improve the academic, financial and operational performance of the School in a commitment to mutual growth and progress.
 The School Governing Authority acknowledges that the Sponsor is expected to update this Contract mid-term annually to account for changes in law or duly adopted rule, or changes in the Ohio Accountability System.
 Therefore, the School agrees that a mid-contract term modification may be necessary annually. - 11.18 Changes in Rule or Law.
-The School, Sponsor and School Governing Authority shall not carry out any act or perform any function that is not in compliance with current Ohio Community School Law located in Ohio Revised Code Chapter 3314 or other applicable laws in the Ohio Revised Code, the United States Constitution, the Ohio Constitution, or Federal law (including but not limited to ESSA or successor legislation and IDEA), and that they are each individually subject to all applicable changes in rule and/or law regardless of whether or not this Charter is modified to specifically reflect those changes.

-All Attachments (1.3-9.4) to this Charter are attached hereto and 11.19 Attachments. incorporated by reference into the Charter.
+The School, Sponsor and School Governing Authority shall not carry out any act or perform any function that is not in compliance with current Ohio Community School Law located in Ohio Revised Code Chapter 3314 or other applicable laws in the Ohio Revised Code, the United States Constitution, the Ohio Constitution, or Federal law (including but not limited to ESSA or successor legislation and IDEA), and that they are each individually subject to all applicable changes in rule and/or law regardless of whether or not this Charter is modified to specifically reflect those changes. - 11.19 Attachments.
+All Attachments (1.3-9.4) to this Charter are attached hereto and incorporated by reference into the Charter. - 11.20 Sponsor Authority.
+Sponsor warrants and represents that it is an authorized Sponsor as defined in Chapter 3314 of the R.C. and that it is in good standing with the Department of Education and Workforce (DEW).
+Sponsor agrees to provide the School with a copy of any formal actions issued by the State Board of Education that adversely affect the ability of the Sponsor to sponsor community schools.